 Overview

-The Queensland Government has released the design for the proposed new Cooktown Pontoon (Charlotte Street) project.
+The Queensland Government released a proposed concept design for the new Cooktown Pontoon (Charlotte Street) project in March 2026.

-We are inviting feedback to help confirm the pontoon meets the needs and priorities of the Cooktown community.
+Community feedback was invited on the proposed design to confirm if the pontoon meets the needs and priorities of the Cooktown community.

 As with all waterways in Far North Queensland, people are encouraged to remain croc-smart when using the Endeavour River and to take care near the water at all times.